Public Opinion, Media Coverage, and Migration

 Future Immigration Patterns and Policies in the United Kingdom

-This paper examines the major policy changes that have occurred in the United Kingdom over recent years, amid a changed environment and immigration context.
+This report examines the major policy changes that have occurred in the United Kingdom over recent years, amid a changed environment and immigration context.
 The author articulates strategies that policymakers should focus on as they address key challenges with respect to immigration: public confidence, immigrant integration, and good governance.

 The Future of Migration and Integration Policy in Germany

 Germany has undertaken a set of steps since 2000 to reform its laws and shape public opinion in order to bring about better immigrant integration and managed migration.
 This policy shift ended a longstanding public and political pretense that Germany is not a country of immigration.
-Yet the author finds that amid the progress, more remains to be done to meet the needs of the 21 st century.
+Yet the author finds that amid the progress, more remains to be done to meet the needs of the 21st century.